 Looking for other great National Parks to Visit with the Kids?

 For the visit, plan about an hour to take the guided tour of the cave.
-Docents along the way will teach you all about the caves history and what you are looking at as you walk through the sidewalk path.
+Docents along the way will teach you all about the history of the cave and what you are looking at as you walk through the sidewalk path.
 We found this really helpful.

 Want to learn more about Luray Caverns?
 Ready Luray Caverns Virginia What to Know Before You Go.